Presenting the Top 10 free 2D Animation Software Programs in the United States.

 2. Pencil2D

-A lightweight, user-friendly, open-source software suitable for beginners.
+A lightweight, user-friendly, open-source animation software suitable for beginners.
 It supports frame-by-frame animation, onion skinning, and layer functionality.

 • Pros: Lightweight, user-friendly, ideal for beginners, open source.